Pulmonary Langerhans Cell Histiocytosis

 What can I do to maintain a good quality of life with PLCH?

-Stay active and ask your doctor about participating in pulmonary rehabilitation programs.
-These programs include exercise regimen, education, and counseling.
-You can also meet other individuals with chronic lung disease and could help you cope with your disease better.
+Stay active, and ask your provider about pulmonary rehabilitation programs.
+These programs include exercise, education, and counseling.
+You can also meet other individuals with chronic lung disease, which may help you cope with your disease better.

-When you have a chronic lung disease, you are at a higher risk of developing respiratory failure with infections such as flu.
+When you have a chronic lung disease, you are at a higher risk for developing serious lung infections, such as flu.
 Get vaccinated against flu and pneumonia, and take precautions to avoid infections.